 Duke’s Digital Media & Marketing Certificate is an online certificate program for new and experienced digital marketers who want to practice using the latest marketing tools and further develop their knowledge in a specific topic, such as SEO and web analytics.
 However, the program does not offer job-search guidance.

 Pathrise is a full service organization that helps fellows with every component of the job search.
 Our mentors have years of experience on both sides of the hiring table.
-Fellows receive 1-on-1 guidance every step of the way and participate in workshops and personalized sessions that focus on technical and behavioral interviewing, as well as resume and LinkedIn optimization, portfolio building, negotiation, and more.
+Fellows receive 1-on-1 guidance every step of the way.
+They participate in workshops and personalized sessions that focus on technical and behavioral interviewing, as well as resume and LinkedIn optimization, portfolio building, negotiation, and more.

-Our program is flexible, with only 4 hours of group sessions and 1-on-1 sessions that can be scheduled as needed by fellows.
-The Pathrise income share agreement (ISA) is 9% of their first year’s salary and we never require upfront payments or deposits.
+Our program is flexible.
+There are only 4 hours of group sessions per week.
+Fellows can schedule 1-on-1 sessions whenever they need support.
+The Pathrise income share agreement (ISA) is 9% of their first year’s salary.
+We never require upfront payments or deposits.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 If you are interested in optimizing your job search by working with a mentor, become a Pathrise fellow.